Pieratboi/post-install-config/README.md

 </p>

 # osTicket - Post-Installation Configuration
-This documentation outlines the critical post-installation configurations for the osTicket help desk ticketing system.
+This documentation outlines the post-installation configurations for the osTicket help desk ticketing system.
 These steps ensure the system is tailored to the organization's needs, enabling efficient support management and role-based access.

 osTicket is an open-source ticketing solution that centralizes support requests and automates workflows.
 This guide demonstrates the configuration of roles, departments, agents, users, SLAs, and help topics, along with a distinction between agent and admin panels.